 Some examples of continuous scan macros are:

-nor external attributes e.g. Tango however their support is planned in the
+external attributes e.g. Tango, however it is planned to support it in the

 The creation of two different types of continuous scans is just the result of the iterative development of the Scan Framework.
 Ideally they will merge into one based on the ct approach.
 This process may require backwards incompatible changes (up to and including removal of the affected scan macros) if deemed necessary by the core developers.

 Scans are highly configurable using the environment variables (on how to use environment variables see environment related macros in Standard macro catalog).